VoltRipper

 The Light Bee X has been the default answer in the light e-dirt-bike class for years — not because it was the fastest, but because nothing matched its ecosystem at its price.
 Talaria's earlier bikes (the Sting MX3, X3, R MX4) undercut it or matched its feel, but never out-specced it head-on at the same money.

 The MX5 Pro changes that.
-It's Talaria's 72V flagship built specifically to attack the Light Bee X's tier — and on raw numbers, it does.
-Two 72V bikes, within ~$100 of each other, is the most direct flagship-vs-flagship decision in the class right now.
+It's Talaria's 72V Sting built specifically to attack the Light Bee X's tier — and on raw numbers, it does.
+Two 72V bikes, within ~$100 of each other, make this the most direct Light Bee-vs-Sting decision in the class right now.
 Most comparisons you'll find are published by shops that sell both and won't pick a side.
 We sell neither, so we will.

 The core matchup